 5. A Bra That Makes You Feel Good!

 Lastly, make sure your bras fit well and feel good!
 Don’t like underwires?
 Don’t buy them!
 Prefer sports bras or bralettes over traditional bras with padding?
 Go for it.
+Don’t want to wear a bra at all?
+Then don’t!
 You deserve to wear clothing that is not only non-toxic and sustainable but also leaves you feeling comfortable and confident.

 If you’re looking for some other non-toxic underwear guides, check out these articles: